-Engineered wood floors can offer the look and feel of traditionally manufactured wooden floors, but at a much reduced cost.
+Engineered wood floors can offer the look and feel of traditionally manufactured wooden floors, but at a much lower cost.
 Engineered wood flooring generally consists of a thin strip of actual wood mounted to a multiple layers of thinner, less expensive plywood.

 This top-most piece of hardwood is referred to as the “wear layer” because it offers some of the same durability of real hardwood floors.

 Like real hardwood flooring, the wear layer of an engineered floor can be stripped of its finish, sanded down and have a new layer of finish or stain applied to it.
-However, because the wear layer is much thinner than the all-hardwood plank of a real hardwood floor, the sanding and refinish process can only be performed a relatively few number of times compared to a bone fide hardwood floor.
+However, because the wear layer is much thinner than the all-hardwood plank of a real hardwood floor, the sanding and refinish process can be performed only a relatively few number of times compared to a bona fide hardwood floor.

 Engineered wood flooring is significantly less expensive than hardwood flooring.
 Additionally, since the engineered wood planks are much thinner than hardwood planks, engineered wood flooring can be installed more easily over surfaces such as concrete or an existing wood floor.
 Another benefit of engineered wood floors is ease of repair or replacement.
 Since the planks are held together with a tongue-in-groove feature along the length of the planks, repairs can be completed by simply removing a plank and replacing it by locking a new one into place.